bcgov/mobile-developer-guide/docs/google_react_native_signing.md

     }
 ```

-Additionally, we need to tell Gradle to use our new config for release builds:
+You also need to tell Gradle to use the new config for release builds:

 ```js
     buildTypes {